zprobs/o-week/README.md

 ### Objectives

-The primary objective is to create a pleasant and inuitive user experience.
+The primary objective is to create a pleasant and intuitive user experience.
 Other priorities include:

-1. Consistant experience across time and between users
+1. Consistent experience across time and between users

 2. Minimize bugs and runtime errors

 3. Small package size.
-Do not install a library unless it is necessary and if possible pick the smalles available option
+Do not install a library unless it is necessary and if possible pick the smallest available option

 4. Ensuring the app is compatible with most phones in use today